FabioMGiacomini/Recipes_App/README.md

 ### Front Page

-The front end is rendered with a template engine [EJS](`<a href="https://github.com/mde/ejs/tree/main">`)
+<p>The front end is rendered with the template engine EJS</p>

-The views folder contains pages and partials to create the site and to manage functions and parameters
+<p>The views folder contains pages and partials to create the site and to manage functions and parameters</p>